PrithviAnilK/gan/README.md

 # GAN

-A Pytorch implementation of (Generative Adversarial Networks)[https://arxiv.org/abs/1406.2661] on MNIST dataset.
+A PyTorch implementation of [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) on MNIST.

 ## To run